Fox-ML-infrastructure/FoxML_Core/DUAL_LICENSE.md

-# FoxML Core – Dual License

-FoxML Core is dual-licensed under two distinct options.
-This document is a **high-level summary**.

-**Document Hierarchy:** In case of any conflict, the full text of `LICENSE` (AGPL-3.0) and `COMMERCIAL_LICENSE.md` controls. `COMMERCIAL_LICENSE.md` is the authoritative and controlling document for all commercial licensing terms, definitions, and obligations.
-Any conflicting statements in this document or other documentation are superseded by `COMMERCIAL_LICENSE.md`.

-## License Option 1: GNU Affero General Public License v3.0 (AGPL-3.0)

-**For:** Academic, personal, or open-source research use

-**Terms (summary):**

-- You may use, study, and modify FoxML Core under AGPL-3.0.

-- If you deploy modified versions over a network, you must provide the corresponding source code to users.

-- You must comply with all AGPL-3.0 obligations.

-- Full terms: see `LICENSE`.

-**Use this if:**

-- Your use is **purely personal or academic research** (see `LEGAL/SUBSCRIPTIONS.md` for full definition).

-- Your use is **non-commercial** (meaning: not for any business purpose, not for client work, not for revenue generation, and not in connection with any commercial activity).

-- You are willing and able to comply with AGPL-3.0 source code disclosure requirements.

-**IMPORTANT RESTRICTIONS:**
-- **AGPL-3.0 AND COMMERCIAL USE:** AGPL-3.0 itself **does permit commercial use**, but only if you fully comply with all copyleft obligations, including complete source-code disclosure for network use.
-If you use AGPL-licensed FoxML Core for any commercial purpose (as defined in `COMMERCIAL_LICENSE.md` Section 1), you must provide the full source code of your modifications and any derivative works to all users who interact with your system over a network.
-Most organizations will instead want a **commercial license** to avoid AGPL copyleft requirements and maintain proprietary control over their modifications.
-- **NO BUSINESS CONTEXT:** The AGPL-3.0 version may NOT be used within any business, organization, or commercial entity, even for "research" or "experimental" purposes, without accepting full AGPL obligations.
-If you are a business or institution, you should assume you need a **commercial license** unless your legal team explicitly decides to accept full AGPL obligations.
-- **NO MIXED USE:** You may not combine AGPL-3.0 copies with Commercial Use or use both licenses simultaneously within the same organization without a commercial agreement.
-If any part of your organization uses the Software for Commercial Use, all use within that organization requires a commercial license.
-- **RETROACTIVE PAYMENT:** If you have used the Software commercially under AGPL-3.0 without fully complying with AGPL obligations, you must immediately obtain a commercial license and may be required to pay retroactive licensing fees.

-**Note:** Academic research conducted for, funded by, sponsored by, or integrated into a commercial organization requires a commercial license.
-See `LEGAL/SUBSCRIPTIONS.md` for the complete definition of "non-commercial academic or personal research use."

-## License Option 2: Commercial License

-**For:** Any organizational or revenue-generating use.

-**Terms (summary):**

-- Required for internal company use (trading, forecasting, modeling, optimization, analytics).

-- Required for integration into proprietary or closed-source systems.

-- Allows internal modification and deployment **without** AGPL disclosure obligations.

-- No requirement to open-source modifications.

-- Includes standard commercial protections: liability caps, indemnity, export control compliance, force majeure, etc.

-- Full terms: see `COMMERCIAL_LICENSE.md`.
+# FoxML Core – Source-Available License

+FoxML Core is **source-available** with a commercial license required for organizational use.

+**Document Hierarchy:** In case of any conflict, the full text of `LICENSE` and `COMMERCIAL_LICENSE.md` controls. `COMMERCIAL_LICENSE.md` is the authoritative and controlling document for all commercial licensing terms, definitions, and obligations.

+---

+## ⚠️ **ORGANIZATIONAL USE REQUIRES A PAID LICENSE**

+**If an organization uses this, they need a license.**

+**Organizational Use includes:**
+- Any use by or for a company, university, lab, or other organization
+- Any internal evaluation, pilots, PoCs, dev/staging, or production use
+- Any use supporting revenue, operations, services, or internal tooling
+- Any evaluation/pilot done by an organization
+- Any use by employees, contractors, interns, or affiliates in the scope of their work

+**Free use is limited to:**
+- Personal use (individual, non-commercial, not for any business purpose)
+- Non-commercial academic research at qualifying tax-exempt institutions (see `LICENSE` for full definition)

+**Unauthorized organizational use is copyright infringement.**

+📧 **jenn.lewis5789@gmail.com** | Subject: `FoxML Core Commercial Licensing`

+**Commercial licenses typically start in the low five figures annually.** All commercial licensing begins with a paid pilot.
+See `LEGAL/SUBSCRIPTIONS.md` for details.

+---

+## Free Use (No License Required)

+### Personal Use

+You may use FoxML Core for free if:
+- You are an individual using it in your personal capacity
+- You are not using it as an employee, contractor, or agent of any business, organization, or entity
+- You are not using it for the benefit of any third party
+- You are not using it in connection with any commercial activity

+### Non-Commercial Academic Research

+You may use FoxML Core for free if:
+- You are at a degree-granting educational or non-profit research institution
+- The institution is recognized as tax-exempt under applicable law
+- The institution is not owned, controlled by, or operated for the benefit of any commercial entity
+- Research results are not used to support commercial operations, trading, revenue-generating activities, or any business purpose

+**See `LICENSE` for the complete definition of free use.**

+---

+## Commercial License (Required for Organizational Use)

+**Any organizational use requires a paid commercial license.**

+This includes:
+- Any use by or for a company, university, lab, or other organization
+- Any internal tooling, deployment, pilot, PoC, or evaluation
+- Any use by employees, contractors, interns, or affiliates in the scope of their work
+- Any use in development, testing, staging, or production environments within a business context

+**Commercial licenses provide:**
+- Permission to use FoxML Core for organizational purposes
+- No source code disclosure obligations
+- Ability to modify and deploy internally
+- Integration into proprietary systems
+- Standard commercial protections

 **Pricing:**

-**Paid Pilots (Non-Negotiable Entry Point):**
-- Pilot (30 days): $15,000–$30,000
-- Pilot+ (60–90 days): $35,000–$90,000
-- 50–100% credit toward first-year license if converted

-**For pricing information, please contact the maintainer:**
+- Commercial licenses typically start in the low five figures annually
+- All commercial licensing begins with a paid pilot
+- Pricing based on team/desk size, not total company headcount

+**To obtain a commercial license:**
 📧 **jenn.lewis5789@gmail.com**

-Annual license tiers are available based on using team/desk size (not total company headcount).
-All commercial licensing begins with a paid pilot.

-**Support Add-Ons:**
-- Standard Support (included): Email/issues, best-effort, no SLA
-- Business Support: Response targets, business hours (contact for pricing)
-- Enterprise Support: Priority response, scheduled calls (contact for pricing)
-- Premium / 24×5: Extended hours, direct engineering access (contact for pricing, availability limited)

-**Services:**
-- Onboarding/Integration: Training, architecture review, integration assistance (contact for pricing)
-- On-Prem/High-Security: Custom deployment and security configuration (contact for pricing)

-**Policy:** Licensing is scoped to the business unit/desk, not the parent company's total headcount.

-**Use this if:**

-- You are a **business, organization, or institution**.

-- Your use **directly or indirectly generates revenue**.

-- You deploy FoxML Core internally for operational or research purposes.

-- You integrate FoxML Core into **proprietary systems**.

-- You use FoxML Core as part of services you provide to third parties.
+Subject: `FoxML Core Commercial Licensing`

-**See `LEGAL/SUBSCRIPTIONS.md` for complete pricing details.**
+**See `COMMERCIAL_LICENSE.md` for complete commercial license terms.**

+---

 ## Which License Applies?

 **You need a Commercial License if:**
-- Your use generates revenue (directly or indirectly)
+- You are using FoxML Core for any organizational purpose
 - You are a business, organization, or institution
 - You deploy internally for operational purposes
 - You integrate into proprietary systems
 - You provide services to third parties

-**You may use AGPL-3.0 if:**
+**You may use it for free if:**

-- Your use is **purely personal or academic research** (see `LEGAL/SUBSCRIPTIONS.md` for full definition).
+- Your use is purely personal (individual, non-commercial)

-- Your use is **non-commercial**.
+- Your use is non-commercial academic research at a qualifying tax-exempt institution

-- You are willing and able to comply with AGPL-3.0 source code disclosure requirements.

-**Note:** If you are using FoxML Core **inside any business or organization**, assume you need a commercial license.
-See `LEGAL/SUBSCRIPTIONS.md` for details on business/internal use requirements.
-Academic research conducted for, funded by, or integrated into a commercial organization requires a commercial license, even if performed by students or interns.

-**If you're unsure which license applies, contact us.
-Default assumption for any company: commercial license.**
+**If you're unsure, contact us.
+Default assumption for any organization: commercial license required.**

+---

 ## Contact

 For commercial licensing inquiries:

 **Jennifer Lewis**

-FoxML Core / Fox ML Infrastructure LLC
+Fox ML Infrastructure LLC
 Email: **jenn.lewis5789@gmail.com**

-Subject: `FoxML Core Licensing Inquiry`
+Subject: `FoxML Core Commercial Licensing`

 For detailed licensing information, see:

-- `LICENSE` – Full AGPL-3.0 license text
+- `LICENSE` – Source-available license text
 - `COMMERCIAL_LICENSE.md` – Full Commercial License terms

-- `LEGAL/FAQ.md` – Common questions and answers about commercial licensing

-- `LEGAL/DECISION_MATRIX.md` – Quick reference matrix for license selection

-- `LEGAL/SUBSCRIPTIONS.md` – Detailed usage scenarios and definitions
+- `LEGAL/SUBSCRIPTIONS.md` – Pricing and licensing process
+- `LEGAL/COMMERCIAL_USE.md` – Commercial use guide

-- `LEGAL/LICENSING.md` – Additional licensing information and guidance
+- `LEGAL/FAQ.md` – Common questions